Nenjo Docs

 Scope Filtering

-Each tool is assigned a scope.
+Each tool is assigned scope behavior.
 The tools/list response only includes tools the authenticated key has access to.
 The has_scope logic works as follows:

 • Empty scopes = full access to all tools

-• Exact match: tickets:read grants access to tools with scope tickets:read
+• Exact match: projects:read grants access to tools with scope projects:read

-• Write implies read: tickets:write also grants access to tickets:read tools
+• Write implies read: projects:write also grants access to projects:read tools

 How the Worker Uses MCP